tournepivoine/shinpokered-fr/README.md

   - Sleep does not prevent choosing a move
   - Waking up from sleep does not waste the turn and the chosen move is used
   - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
+  - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
   - Upped the power of safari balls to account for lower ball factor
   - +1 turn to sleep counter since attacks can happen on wakeup (preserves effective sleep accuracy)